nginx/unit-docs/source/configuration.rst

          }
      }

-  This can be employed to implement ticket reuse in scenarios where the key is shared between servers.
+  This enables ticket reuse in scenarios where the key is shared between individual servers.

   Unit supports AES256 (80-byte keys) or AES128 (48-byte keys); the bytes
   should be encoded in Base64: